alvarogarcia7/blog_source/content/blog/2017-05-28-senior-software-engineer-chapter-8.md

 > (p.
 104)

 Mentioning the importance of asking why about these problems, also, whether this decided solution is good / the best.

+### 8.3 Understand the System’s Place in the Technical Architecture

+Mention of the 'technical architecture':

+>  existing applications and existing infrastructure
+>
+> (p.
+105)